matthewcorven/alt-tab/source/_posts/chatgpt-plugins--first-impressions.md

 ![2023-05-21T132724](chatgpt-plugins--first-impressions/four.png)

 I'm pretty forgetful.
-For instance, I've been known to duplicate duplicate items to my grocery shopping list.
-What would be the outcome with this ChatGPT TODO plugin?
+For instance, I've been known to duplicate items on the grocery shopping list.
+What would be the outcome with this ChatGPT TODO plugin as it's currently implemented?

 ![2023-05-21T132827](chatgpt-plugins--first-impressions/five.png)

 Ugh oh.
 Our plugin code disregards the duplicate entry, but as far as ChatGPT is concerned all is well up until the point that it loads again from the plugin and compares to its own internal list.
+We need to provide some clarity to the AI.

 The solution is for the plugin to respond to duplicate entry attempts with an informative message for ChatGPT to take into its context:

 ![2023-05-21T132921](chatgpt-plugins--first-impressions/six.png)

-ChatGPT understands that `dentist` can't be added twice, but I'm not happy with it's mischaracterization "...was already on your list, so I didn't add it again."
+ChatGPT understands that `dentist` can't be added twice, but I'm not happy with its mischaracterization "...was already on your list, so I didn't add it again."
 Lies!
-ChatGPT did indeed try to add `dentist` a second time, and was merely prohibited.
+ChatGPT did indeed try to add `dentist` a second time and was merely prohibited.

 I can resolve this by informing ChatGPT duplicates should not be added.
 This might however result in ChatGPT querying all TODOs before each addition, causing a lot of unnecessary chatter.
-Instead I'll tweak the plugin again, this time instruct ChatGPT to update its internal list when conflicts such as this occur:
+Instead, I'll tweak the plugin again, this time instructing ChatGPT to update its internal list when conflicts such as this occur:

 ![2023-05-21T132951](chatgpt-plugins--first-impressions/seven.png)

 ## The Plugin Store

-What I've demonstrated here is small potatoes compared to what's possible.
-ChatGPT provides a plugin store, much like you'd find on any app store.
+ChatGPT's Plugin Store already has a wide variety of offerings.
 In the few days it's taken me to write this blob post, I've seen a lot of new plugins pop up.
 At the time of this writing, there are <span for="chat-gpt-plugins-list-count">0</span> plugins available to me as a registered developer:

 <pre name="chat-gpt-plugins-list" class="json-object-array-to-table" style="display: none;" data-sort-by-property="name">
 [